yyong-brs/learn-kubernetes/chapter8.md

 I wouldn’t call this an enterprise-grade production setup, but it’s a good starting point where a real Postgres expert could take over.
 You now have a functional, replicated Postgres database cluster with a primary and two secondaries—Postgres calls them standbys.
 As you can see in figure 8.7, all the standbys start in the same way, syncing data from the primary, and they can all be used by clients for read-only access.

 ![图8.7](.\images\Figure8.7.png)

-​												**Figure 8.7 Using individually addressable Pods means secondaries can always find the primary.**
+<center>图 8.7 Using individually addressable Pods means secondaries can always find the primary</center>

 One obvious part is missing here—the actual storage of the data.
 The setup we have isn’t really usable because it doesn’t have any volumes for storage, so each database container writes data in its own writable layer, not in a persistent volume.
 StatefulSets have a neat way of defining volume requirements: you can include a set of Persistent Volume Claim (PVC) templates in the spec.